 Learn more about where ticks are found in Ontario and about Lyme disease.

-Dr. Gwen Jeun is president of the Ontario Veterinary Medical Association.
-She’s been a veterinarian at Emeryville Animal Hospital for 20 years.
+Dr. Gwen Jeun has been a veterinarian at Emeryville Animal Hospital for more than 20 years.